The Leadership Blog

 If you start your day by checking email, putting out fires as they pop up, and heading home stressed at night… congratulations.
 That’s a system.
 It may not be a good one, but it’s a system, nonetheless.

 Leadership author James Clear, in his bestselling book Atomic Habits, says: “You do not rise to the level of your goals.
 You fall to the level of your systems.”
 In other words, good intentions won’t carry the day; consistent systems will.
+Take a second to really digest that.
+You've got all kinds of marketing plans and strategic plans but are your systems aligned with those?
+For the longest time, mine weren't.
+I tend to be a fast paced, doer who doesn't slow down often and I expect everyone else to be that way too.
+That was WRONG!
+They're not so I had to created process in our organization.
+It wasn't just going to happen because we had a solid strategic plan.

 Systems by Intent or by Default

 You either have systems by intent or by default.
+Mine were by default until I realized things weren't working the way they should.

 • Default systems are the ones that just “happen.”
 How your team communicates, how decisions are made, how crises are handled.
 Nobody planned them, but they exist.